snowdriftcoop/snowdrift/TEXTEDITORS.md

 [language-haskell](https://atom.io/packages/language-haskell)

 [Atom ide-haskell](https://atom.io/packages/ide-haskell) offers many more useful features but is not yet compatible with Stack.
-Once it is, we recommend installing it and will include instructions here.
+Once it is, we will recommend installing it and will include instructions here.

 Other useful Atom packages to consider: